Previous dayMarch 24, 2026Next day

 5.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.3 earthquake 109 km N of Yakutat, Alaska with origin time 20:55 UTC on March 24, 2026.
-The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
+On March 24, 2026, worldwide seismic activity registered a magnitude 3.3 earthquake 109 km N of Yakutat, Alaska at 20:55 UTC.
+At a depth of 5.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.521°N, -139.500°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.521°, -139.500°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24